zhengxu320/zhengxu320/README.md

 - 👋 Hi, I’m @zhengxu320.
-- 👀 I’m interested in Pangenomics.
+- 👀 I’m interested in Genomics and Epigenetics.
-- 🌱 I’m currently working and learning at Washington University in St. Louis.
+- 🌱 I’m currently working and learning at Washington University School of Medicine, Saint Louis.
-- 💞️ I’m looking to collaborate on Genomics research and coding.
+- 💞️ I’m looking to collaborate on research and coding.

 <!---
 zhengxu320/zhengxu320 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.